nwisbeta/github.io/pages/app_design/registration.md

 * Sex
 * Gender

-## Display the app terms and conditions
+## Display the App Terms and Conditions
 What terms and conditions appear during registration depends on the information governance policy.
 Users must accept terms and conditions during registration.

 The registration must: